-- 12.2.1.
+12.2.1.
 For any IVR service that costs more than R3 per minute, there must be a clear announcement of the cost per minute at the beginning of the call.
-This announcement must not be of more than 5 seconds in duration, and must use the following format: "Call billed at X rand per minute". - 12.2.2.
-No IVR services may have a false ringing sound at the beginning of the call which might cause the user of the service to believe that the call has not yet started.
+This announcement must not be of more than 5 seconds in duration, and must use the following format: "Call billed at X rand per minute".

+12.2.2.
+No IVR services may have a false ringing sound (or other sound, including no sound at all) at the beginning of the call which might cause the user of the service to believe that the call has not yet started.